a-real-ai/pywinassistant/README.md

 # PyWinAssistant
 "PyWinAssistant" is an open-source Windows 10/11 Python framework to artificially assist the user interface using chatGPT API without using OCR and with minimal usage of vision models.

-Image analysis is implemented but not used.
-It's a work in progress to use the minimal data.
+Image analysis is implemented but used minimally.
+To work with minimal data is being implemented.
-AI-Driven UI Testing Framework using the win32api "PyWinAssistant," an innovative Apache 2.0 open-source Python framework designed for Windows 10/11.
+AI-Driven UI Testing Framework using the win32api "PyWinAssistant," an innovative MIT license open-source Python framework designed for Windows 10/11.
 This project pioneers a new approach in UI assistance and testing by leveraging the capabilities of ChatGPT.

 ###  Overview
 Talk with your computer friendly and naturally.